-The dog has lived with a man from ancient times, shares his shelter with him and plays with his children.
-Is it possible to doubt her devotion and friendliness?
-If the animal is domestic, does not show aggression and is healthy, then no. And what about the other dogs that live on the street?
-The street mongrel is a formidable enemy who defends his territory and himself.
-In this case, the bite is more a regularity than a surprise.
-Let's figure out what to do if the dog bites.
+The dog from ancient times lives next to a man, shares shelter with him and plays with his children.
+Can we doubt her loyalty and friendliness?
+If the animal is domestic, does not show aggression and healthy, then no. And what about the other dogs that constantly live on the street?
+A street mongrel is a formidable enemy who protects his territory and himself.
+In this case, a bite is more a pattern than a surprise.
+Let's figure out what to do if the dog bit.

 - Виды укусов 1.
 Types of bites